 When I reached the new trail I encountered some hikers.
-Thankfully they had a map.
+Thankfully, they had a map.
 Eventually I got back to the correct trail and restarted my ascent to West Maroon Pass.
 The climb up was intense, very steep and easy to slip.
 Finally I reached the summit, only to find dozens of people were relaxing at the top!
 Never before have I seen so many people on top of a mountain, it was like Grand Central Station.
 After a nice chat with a white water rafting guide, I began the descent to Maroon Bells.

-At 6pm I had a great lasagna dinner and a Clif bar for desert.
+At 6pm I had a great lasagna dinner and a Clif bar for dessert.
 I made sure to pack up my Bear Can away from camp and then headed back to Maroon Lake for sunset.

 I watched as the tourists took hundreds of selfies and family photos, when everyone suddenly started yelling.
 A bear was walking around on the far side of the lake.
 Too bad I didn’t have my telephoto lens.

 The temperature began to drop and I ran back to my hammock to grab my down jacket.
-When I arrived I saw my bear can sitting at the bottom of the hill.
+When I arrived at camp, I saw my bear can sitting at the bottom of the hill.
 That's not where I left it...
 I made some noise to alert any nearby animals, then went over to inspect it.
 There were gouges taken out of the bomb-proof plastic and the canister was wet with slobber.
 Clearly the bear must have found it.
 Thankfully he gave up rather quickly and left before damaging anything else.
-I hoped he wouldn’t return later in the night.
+I hoped he wouldn’t return later in the night...

 We spent a few hours talking while our cameras clicked away.
 Since I was doing a Star Trails image, which takes hours, I left my camera on the lake shore.
 I figured no one would steal it.
 At 2am I headed back to my hammock to get some sleep, knowing I had to be back soon for sunrise.
 It got very cold.
 At 5am I headed back to the lake shore to check on my camera and prepare for sunrise.

 With sunrise wrapped up, I now had a very long, arduous hike back over the mountains.
 I felt horrible the entire way.
 Must have been the combination of dehydration, lack of sleep, lack of food and the strain of the long hike.
 I truly thought I would not make it back to the car.
 I had to stop at one point and setup my hammock to rest.
-At least I didn't have to worry about taking another wrong turn and going miles of course.
+At least I didn't have to worry about taking another wrong turn and going miles off course.
 I finally made it back to the car around 3PM, barely.
 I was happy to have finished the rough hike and ready to move on.
 All I could think about now was a big meal, a hot shower, and a warm bed to sleep in.

 The next morning I drove through Kebler Pass, home to one of the largest colonies of Aspen trees in the world.
 I would love to come back here in the fall!